Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 • Adaptive Lighting System (ALS) technology where available

-If the solar panel's specifications are provided as Power (W) and Voltage (V), you can easily calculate the current in milliamps (mA) using the following formula:
+If the panel's specifications are provided as Power (W) and Voltage (V), you can easily calculate the current in milliamps (mA) using the following formula:

 Formula: Current (A) = Power (W) ÷ Voltage (V)